storm-sft/django-object-safety/README.md

-# Adds object permissions and object groups to django.
+## Implements object permissions and groups in django

-## View the documentation at http://django-guardian.readthedocs.org/en/latest/
+View the documentation at http://django-guardian.readthedocs.org/en/latest/